choria-legacy/choria-emulator/README.md

   * [Flat network](docs/SCENARIO-FLAT.md) with Choria instances and Client sharing a single NATS broker
   * Flat netowrk with Choria instances and Client sharing a cluster of 3 or 5 NATS brokers
   * Federated network with NATS + Federation on every node connecting to central Federation

+For each scenario you can monitor your NATS infrastructure for [connection and subscription rates](docs/NATS.md).

 For each scenario you can adjust the amount of agents and sub collectives to your needs.